top of page

 What are the mandates for providing assistive technology?

 Because AT is so important for students with disabilities, there exist specific mandates for providing tools, strategies and the services that support their use.
-Since 1990, IDEA has required AT devices and services be available to every student with a disability - if that student needs AT in order to receive a free and appropriate public education (FAPE).
+Since 1990, the Individuals with Disabilities Education Act (IDEA) has required AT devices and services be available to every student with a disability - if that student needs AT in order to receive a free and appropriate public education (FAPE).
 Needing AT to access an educational program can mean access to special instruction; access to the general curriculum; and/or access to extracurricular activities.
 In many cases, the provision of assistive technology can be the most meaningful way of ensuring students can meet more challenging objectives and experience an appropriately ambitious program.

 bottom of page